 It is important that you have all of the treatments prescribed by your radiation oncologist.
 However, we understand that things can occur which prevent you from making it in. (e.g. illness, weather, bad road conditions etc.).
-If unable to attend, please call 204-787-2252 (Winnipeg) and 204-578-2222 (Brandon).

 Your Step-by-Step Journey to Treatment